raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 and receiving a response, with matching MESSAGE ID, and RCODE set to NOERROR (0), indicating that the DSO request was successful.

-If the RCODE in the response is set to DSONOTIMP (tentatively 11) this indicates that the server does support DSO, but does not support the particular operation the client requested.
+If the RCODE in the response is set to DSOTYPENI ("DSO-TYPE Not Implemented", tentatively RCODE 11) this indicates that the server does support DSO, but does not implement the DSO-TYPE of the primary TLV in this DSO request message.
-A server implementing DSO MUST NOT return DSONOTIMP for a DSO Keepalive request message, because the Keepalive TLV is mandatory to implement, but in the future if a client attempts to establish a DSO Session using a response-requiring DSO request message using a newly-defined DSO-TYPE that the server does not understand, that would result in a DSONOTIMP response.
+A server implementing DSO MUST NOT return DSOTYPENI for a DSO Keepalive request message, because the Keepalive TLV is mandatory to implement, so all implementations of DSO are required to implement the Keepalive TLV.
+But in the future, if a client attempts to establish a DSO Session using a response-requiring DSO request message using some newly-defined DSO-TYPE that the server does not understand, that would result in a DSOTYPENI response.
-If the server returns DSONOTIMP then a DSO Session is not considered established, but the client is permitted to continue sending DNS messages on the connection, including other DSO messages such as the DSO Keepalive, which may result in a successful NOERROR response, yielding the establishment of a DSO Session.
+If the server returns DSOTYPENI then a DSO Session is not considered established, but the client is permitted to continue sending DNS messages on the connection, including other DSO messages such as the DSO Keepalive, which may result in a successful NOERROR response, yielding the establishment of a DSO Session.

-If the RCODE is set to any value other than NOERROR (0) or DSONOTIMP (tentatively 11), then the client MUST assume that the server does not support DSO.
+If the RCODE is set to any value other than NOERROR (0) or DSOTYPENI (tentatively 11), then the client MUST assume that the server does not implement DSO at all.
 In this case the client is permitted to continue sending DNS messages on that connection, but the client SHOULD NOT issue further DSO messages on that connection.